 Eleven states that have formed a cooperative to streamline collection and allocation of surplus lines taxes are moving ahead with its organization.

-Mississippi Insurance Commissioner of Insurance Mike Chaney has been chosen chairman of the governing committee of the newly formed Non-Admitted Insurance Multi-State Agreement (NIMA).
+Mississippi Insurance Commissioner Mike Chaney has been chosen chairman of the governing committee of the newly formed Non-Admitted Insurance Multi-State Agreement (NIMA).
+The group is comprised of 11 member states and one territory – Mississippi, Alaska, Connecticut, Florida, Hawaii, Louisiana, Nebraska, Nevada, Puerto Rico, South Dakota, Utah and Wyoming.

-The vice chairman of NIMA will be South Dakota’s Director of Insurance Merle Scheiber, while the Florida Insurance Commissioner Kevin McCarty will serve as secretary
+The vice chairman of NIMA will be South Dakota’s Director of Insurance Merle Scheiber, while Florida Insurance Commissioner Kevin McCarty will serve as secretary.

 States have been scrambling to comply with NRRA, which went into effect July 21.
 But they are not all in agreement on how to do so.
 While the NIMA organization represents one option, another group of states has signed onto the Surplus Lines Insurance Multi-State Compliance Compact (SLIMPACT) approach that is supported by the National Conference of Insurance Legislators and several industry groups.
 The NIMA approach is supported by the National Association of Insurance Commissioners.